lisongh10/screentrack/Documentation/DATA-MODEL.md

 **Description**\
 The _ScreenImage_ struct represents one image taken of the user's device.
 Each image consists of its _imageURL_ which is the file path that the image is stored to on the user's device and its _imageData_ which stores the metadata related to each screen-shot.

+__Notes__
+The _imageURL_ attribute is debatable.
+It is too early in development to be able to see if we need this an imageURL associated with every __ScreenImage__.
+Ideally, we would be able to use the built in UIImage and read images directly.

 ```swift
 struct ScreenImage: Codable, Hashable, Identifiable {